Report on payments to governments for the year 2017

 Payments are reported on a cash flow basis and refunds are included within the year received.

-Payments are disclosed in US Dollars and, in line with the UK Regulations, where a payment or a series of related payments have not exceeded £86,000 (US $131,500)1 such payment or series of related payments have not been included.
+Payments are disclosed in US Dollars.
+In line with the UK Regulations, where a payment or a series of related payments have not exceeded £86 000 (US $110 800)1 such payments have, with the exception of certain license fees, not been included.

 Payments made in currencies other than US Dollars are converted based on the foreign exchange rate at the relevant annual average rate.